percona/percona-server/doc/source/installation/apt_repo.rst

    * - Package
      - Contains
-   * - percona-server-server-8.0
+   * - percona-server-server
      - The database server itself, the ``mysqld`` binary and associated files.
-   * - percona-server-common-8.0
+   * - percona-server-common
      - The files common to the server and client.
-   * - percona-server-client-8.0
+   * - percona-server-client
      - The command line client.
-   * - percona-server-8.0-dbg
+   * - percona-server-dbg
      - Debug symbols for the server.
-   * - percona-server-test-8.0
+   * - percona-server-test
      - The database test suite.
-   * - percona-server-source-8.0
+   * - percona-server-source
      - The server source.
-   * - libperconaserverclient20-dev
+   * - libperconaserverclient21-dev
      - Header files needed to compile software to use the client library.
-   * - libperconaserverclient20
+   * - libperconaserverclient21
      - The client shared library.
 The version is incremented when there is an ABI change that requires software using the client library to be recompiled or its source code modified.